iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

     Vertiq IO Submenu

-Now your Vertiq modules must be configured for proper communication with the flight controller.
+Now your Vertiq modules must be configured for proper communication with the flight controller and you can find these instructions `here <ifci_integration>`.

 Building and Flashing ArduPilot Flight Controller Firmware
 ==========================================================

-Go here to set up ArduPilot following the `developer instructions <https://ardupilot.org/dev/>`_.
+In order to build ArduPilot, you must install the ArduPilot toolchain.
+We recommend that you follow the `developer instructions <https://ardupilot.org/dev/>`_.

 Building ArduPilot Flight Controller Firmware